LAST UPDATED JULY 15, 2020

 Masks: The airline's official guidance: "All customers must wear a mask or face covering, and extra masks and wellness kits will be available at check-in if you need one."
 There are reports the airline is not enforcing the use of masks during fights.

-Supplies: Hand sanitizer will be provided to customers "when available."
-Also: "Pillows and blankets will continue to be available on long-haul international flights.
-Rest assured all blankets and bedding are laundered after every flight and Main Cabin pillows disposed of after use."
+Supplies: Hand cleanser or cleansing towelettes will be provided to customers "when available."
+Also: "All blankets and bedding are laundered after every flight and Main Cabin pillows disposed of after use."

 Masks: "All Frontier customers will be required to wear a face covering over their nose and mouth throughout their journey."
 Passengers must supply their own masks.